-• A wastewater treatment plant, which provides secondary treatment.

-- A deep well injection effluent disposal system. - A series of gravity collection mains which serve specific geographical neighborhoods and which discharge into the wet wells of one or more sewage pumping stations strategically located in each area. - An integrated system of pumping stations that pump raw sewage into force mains and interceptors leading to the wastewater treatment plant.
+- A wastewater treatment plant, which provides secondary treatment. - A deep well injection effluent disposal system. - A series of gravity collection mains which serve specific geographical neighborhoods and which discharge into the wet wells of one or more sewage pumping stations strategically located in each area. - An integrated system of pumping stations that pump raw sewage into force mains and interceptors leading to the wastewater treatment plant.

-There is an existing 12" gravity sewer main located in the Margate Boulevard right of way.
+There is an existing 12" VCP gravity sewer main located in the Margate Boulevard right of way.
 This gravity sewer flows to lift station #24.
-A gravity sewer system will be constructed on the Subject Property that will flow to an onsite private lift station.
-A force main from the private lift station will connect to a gravity sewer manhole on Margate Boulevard.
+A gravity sewer system will be constructed on the Subject Property that will flow to lift station #24.